 Also, the second bar chart below illustrating the average list price on 24 different running shoe brands.

-Here are the best rated brands from best to worst: Skechers, Saucony, Vibram FiveFingers, Vivobarefoot, Brooks, Merrell, On, Newton, La Sportiva, Montrail, Nike, Asics, Salomon, Zoot, Pearl Izumi, Puma, Inov-8, Altra, New Balance, Under Armour, Mizuno, Hoka One One, Adidas and Reebok.
+Here are the best-rated brands from best to worst: Skechers, Saucony, Vibram FiveFingers, Vivobarefoot, Brooks, Merrell, On, Newton, La Sportiva, Montrail, Nike running shoes, ASICS, Salomon (including their snow running shoes), Zoot, Pearl Izumi, Puma, Inov-8, Altra, New Balance running shoes, Under Armour, Mizuno, Hoka, Adidas running shoes and Reebok running shoes.

 Potential biases that influence results